swati1131/devops_bootcamp/README.md

-# checking readme file adding.. and pull in terminal
+hi.. these are new changes to readme file